happyhorseskull/you-can-datamosh-on-windows/README.md

 Here are the really important variables in `do_the_mosh_win.py` for changing the output:

-`start_sec = 3` Time the effect starts on the original footage's timeline.
-The output video can be much longer.
+`start_sec = 3` Time the effect starts on the original video's timeline.
+The final video can be much longer.

-`end_sec = 6` Time the effect ends on the original footage's timeline.
+`end_sec = 6` Time the effect ends on the original video's timeline.

 `output_length = 60` How long the final video will be in seconds

-`repeat_p_frames = 15` If this is set to 0 the result will be boring and only contain i-frames.
-Possibly only a single i-frame.
+`repeat_p_frames = 15` Changes how many frames are added during the datamosh

 #